jundalisay/superb/content/en/research/socrates/the-economist/chapter-11.md

-+++
+---
+title: "The Routine of an Economist"
+heading: "Chapter 11"
+date: 2015-09-14
+image: "/covers/economist.jpg"
-title= "The Routine of an Economist" heading= "Chapter 11 of the Economist" date= 2015-09-22 image= "/covers/economist.jpg" description= "My habit is to rise from bed betimes, when I may still expect to find at home this, that, or the other friend, whom I may wish to see" linkb= "/research/socrates/the-economist/chapter-09" linkbtext= "Chapter 10" linkf= "/research/socrates/the-economist/chapter-12" linkftext= "Chapter 12" icons = "/icons/soc.png"
+description: "My habit is to rise from bed betimes, when I may still expect to find at home this, that, or the other friend, whom I may wish to see"
-+++
+icons: "/icons/soc.png"
+---

 I thanked Ischomachus for what he had told me on the occupations of his wife.